 By Rob Hull on July 23, 2010

-Since arriving on the domestic UK market 20 years ago, condensing boilers have proven themselves as the most highly efficient boilers available, offering much lower running and fuel costs than non-condensing types.
+Since arriving on the domestic UK market more than 20 years ago, condensing boilers have proven themselves as the most highly efficient boilers available, offering much lower running and fuel costs than non-condensing types.

-Condensing boilers have a reputation of being over-complicated, and therefore less reliable than other domestic boiler types, but nowadays this is simply not the case.
+Two decade ago, condensing boilers suffered from a reputation of being over-complicated, and therefore less reliable than other domestic boiler types.
+But nowadays this is simply not the case.

 The only major differences between a condensing boiler and a non-condensing boiler is the much more efficient heat exchanger and the fact that water condenses inside the boiler, and it is required that this is drained away periodically.
 This is quick and simple process, and, if your condensing boiler has been fitted correctly by a qualified technician, easy to maintain.

 What are the benefits of a condensing boiler?

 When it comes to what is so good about condensing boilers, other types of central heating boilers simply cannot compete.
 The large list of advantages include:

 Condensing boilers have much lower CO2 emissions than other boilers available, and because of this are much more friendly to our environment .
 Every year a condensing boiler could save up to 1.7 tonnes of carbon dioxide that your home would otherwise produce and escape into the Earth’s atmosphere and for this reason condensing boilers must now be fitted by law.

 Condensing boilers are from 15-30% more energy efficient than older boilers, carrying an A or B scale SEDBUK rating – the highest possible, and are even more efficient than other modern new non-condensing boilers on the market today.
 A condensing boiler with modern heating controls fitted could save you a massive £250 a year in your energy bills, while if you already have heating controls fitted in your home to a regular boiler, replacing this boiler with a condensing boiler could save you up to £130.